futtara/msulocalgov/_posts/city/2013-06-16-city-data-comparison.md

 ##City Comparison Charts

-This interactive chart allows you to compare cities according to 1, 2, or 3 kinds of data.
+This interactive chart allows you to compare city data by year, class, and three additional data options.
 This allows you to see relationships that might exist, for example between funding levels and population.
 Deviations from those relationships are also noticeable.

 <hr>
 <h4 class="howto-header">How to Use this Chart</h4>
-- Use the menus below to select a year and 1-3 data types to display.
+- Use the menus below to select a year, Class, and 1-3 data types to display.
-- Limit the display to one Class of city, if desired.
 - Re-order the rows ascending or descending according to the values in a column by clicking on the column label.
-- Hover or click/tap a data bar to see the exact value represented by the bar.
+- Hover/click on a data bar to see the exact value represented by the bar.
 <hr>